-Do you want to share your research with audiences beyond the academy, write an effective op-ed or policy brief, testify before Congress, or work with community and professional groups?
+Do you want to present your research to audiences beyond the academy, write an effective op-ed or policy brief, testify before Congress, or work with community and professional groups?

-The Public Engagement Project invites applications from UMass tenure-track faculty for the Spring 2018 Public Engagement Faculty Fellowship.
+The Public Engagement Project invites applications from UMass faculty and professional staff for the Spring 2019 Public Engagement Faculty Fellowship.

 As a Public Engagement Faculty Fellow, you’ll develop a fellowship plan tailored to your expertise and aspirations for reaching broader publics.
-You will receive technical training in communicating with non-academic audiences, cultivate networks to reach those publics, and workshop your policy brief, blog, op-ed piece, or other public engagement product(s).
+You will receive technical training in communicating with non-academic audiences, cultivating networks to reach those publics, and workshopping your policy brief, blog, op-ed piece, or other public engagement products.

-In addition to opportunities for skill development, networking, and outreach, Public Engagement Faculty Fellows will receive a $1,500 stipend for their research account.
+In addition to skill development, networking, and outreach opportunities, Public Engagement Faculty Fellows will receive a $1,000 stipend for their research account.

 Selection criteria include:

-- Substantial research record as a tenure-track faculty member
+- Substantial record of research and/or scholarship as a faculty member

-- Research with the potential for significant public impact
+- Research or scholarship with the potential for significant public impact*

 *“Potential for significant public impact” recognizes the many forms that public engagement can take—e.g., working with media, policy makers, the courts, advocacy groups, or professional and practitioner organizations.

-Applications will be reviewed and selected by the program steering committee, and applicants will be informed about final selections no later than December 4, 2017.
+Applications will be reviewed and selected by the program steering committee, and applicants will be informed about final selections in early December 2018.

-For questions about the Fellowship, please contact PEP Director, Amy Schalet at email@example.com
+For questions about the Fellowship, please contact PEP Fellowship Director, Lisa M. Troy at firstname.lastname@example.org